billym711/Project9/README.md

-# Project 1: Basic Calculator
+# Project 9: Selfie a Day

-An Android app for a simple calculator, for C323 Android Mobile Development.
+An Android app that displays a collection of images for a user, based on their login.
-It has addition, subtraction, multiplication, division, decimals, a percent button, a negative button, and a clear button.
+The login and images are stored with Firebase.

 ## Functionality

 The following **required** functionality is completed:

-* [ ] User can enter a number (displayed on the top)
+* [ ] User can select a picture
-* [ ] User can choose an operation and choose another number
-* [ ] User can choose another operation or equals to view the result
+* [ ] User can add a description to the picture
-* [ ] User can clear everything with C button
-* [ ] User can make numbers negative or positive with +/-
+* [ ] User can submit the picture and description to the database
-* [ ] User can choose % to divide the current number by 100.
+* [ ] User can log in and log out

 The following **extensions** are implemented: